Video shows NASA’s Perseverance rover landing on Mars in HD

 Because the atmospheric conditions are so different on Mars, NASA’s engineers can’t test the landing systems on Earth.
 “So this is the first time we’ve had a chance as engineers to actually see what we designed,” said Matt Wallace, the deputy project manager.
 “It’s hard for me to express just how emotional and how exciting it was for everybody.”

 NASA had put together compelling animations of the landing that showed the spacecraft hurtling through the Martian atmosphere, then deploying its parachute and finally the skycrane that lowered the rover to the surface.
-In 2012, it stitched together 297 small images taken during the last two-and-a-half minutes of the Curiosity rover’s landing on Mars.
+In 2012, it stitched together 297 small images taken during the last 2½ minutes of the Curiosity rover’s landing on Mars.
 Curiosity also has sent back selfies it has taken of itself on Mars’ barren landscape.

 But those pale in comparison to what NASA released Monday.